Chris-McGonigle/island-flowers/README.md

 #### Checkout Page

-The checkout page is the second to last page on a users purchasing journey. on this page, a user is prompted to fill in their delivery details.
+The checkout page is the second to last page on a users purchasing journey.
+On this page, a user is prompted to fill in their delivery details.
 They are also shown a final summary of their order.

-If logged in, a user is given the option to save their delivery details for later. if not logged in, a user is prompted to sign in to save their details.
-A user of course can continue a purchase without signing in, however, if they have signed in and alreadt agreed to have details saved previously, the user delivery details are entered by default.
+If logged in, a user is given the option to save their delivery details for later.
+If not logged in, a user is prompted to sign in to save their details.
+A user of course can continue a purchase without signing in, however, if they have signed in and already agreed to have details saved previously, the user's delivery details are entered by default.

 The user can also return to adjust their bag.